An Easy Recipe for Beef Bourguignon

 Some of my favorite childhood memories are cooking and eating with my family.
 Can you say ‘Sunday dinner’, anyone?
 The laughter and smells that wafted through my grandmother’s kitchen were enough to keep us cooking and talking for hours on end.

-Somehow, everyone seemed to have more time Sundays – perhaps because all the stores were closed and shopping and errands were checked off the list by Saturday, allowing for longer family time and more elaborate meals on Sundays.
-Enter Beef Bourguignon!
-Just attempting to say beef boor-GHEEN-yone, with a halfway decent French pronunciation (picture me laughing at my own feeble attempt here!), makes my mouth water!
+Somehow, everyone seemed to have more time on Sundays – perhaps because all the stores were closed and shopping and errands were checked off the list by Saturday, allowing for longer family time and more elaborate meals on Sundays.

-Bourguinon simply refers to a dish prepared in the style of the French region of Bourgogne (Burgundy in English).
+Bourguignon simply refers to a dish prepared in the style of the French region of Bourgogne (Burgundy in English).
 If this evokes a strong desire to rummage through a kitchen drawer in search of a corkscrew, you are not alone.
-Burgundy wines are often rich and complex, which lend themselves well to pairing with meat.
+Red Burgundy wine are often rich and complex, which lend themselves well to pairing with meat.
 But why just drink a glass (or two!) alongside your meal, when you can BRAISE your beef IN THE WINE!?
 Add in a few more palate pleasers…. mushrooms, carrots, onions, bacon…..
-Uhm, YES PLEASE!!…. and you have the makings of beef bourguinon!
+Uhm, YES, PLEASE!!…. and you have the makings of beef bourguignon!
+If you don’t have one you can use cabernet sauvignon or pinot noir.

-But let’s back up a sec and compare the beef burgundy that many people grew up with to the true (AND VERY DOABLE) beef bourguinon recipe that rightfully takes about four hours from start to finish.
-Many of my American friends grew up with a recipe that called for beef broth and dried spices, simmered for about 1 ½ hour, that left them chewing and chewing and chewing at the dinner table.
+But let’s back up a sec and compare the beef burgundy that many people grew up with to the true (AND VERY DOABLE) beef bourguignon recipe that rightfully takes about four hours from start to finish.
+Many of my American friends grew up with a recipe that called for beef broth and dried spices, simmered for about 1 ½ hours, leaving them chewing and chewing at the dinner table.

 And then… there is the sauce… the pièce de résistance of this meal!
 Why would anyone in their right mind want to skip making this beautiful roux…. the wine, the meat drippings, butter (‘nuff said), flour….. all combine to create a gorgeous, thick sauce – please pass the crusty bread so I can begin soaking and devouring, thank you!